Barendan/barendan/README.md

 # 💫 About Me:
+Full Stack Developer
+Cryptocurrency Trader
+Motorcycle Enthusiast
-Full Stack Developer + Cryptocurrency Trader + Motorcycle Enthusiast with a love of personal development.
+...with a love for personal development.

 # 💻 Tech Stack: